julien-c/conferencer/docs/0-introduction.md

 - Migrations to create a base database schema
 - Models that go with that database : **Article**, **Partner**, **Speaker**, **Tag**, **Talk**
 - An administration to manage these models
-- Base views that can be overriden for the visible part of the website
+- Base views that can be overridden for the visible part of the website
 - Controllers to create a base routing schema for the websites